CAD integration into the ERP system makes sense. Especially for manufacturing companies that have design and production under one roof.

 When a CAD connection makes sense

-Whenever they have design and production under one roof as a manufacturing company.
-The effort involved in manual data transfer is huge and steals the company's resources.
+Whenever you have design and production under one roof as a manufacturing company.
+The effort involved in manual data transfer is huge and steals resources from the company.

-However, if the company only produces orders and does not develop the products itself, it is mainly manufacturing that must be mapped in its production chain.
+However, if the company only produces orders and does not develop the products itself, its production chain must primarily map production.
 However, even then the data transfer from order to production must be correct.

-For an optimal solution, raise the issue with your ERP consultant and don't ignore it in your selection.
-Read more about our offer for the manufacturing industry here.
+For an optimal solution, bring up the topic with your ERP consultant and don't ignore it when making your selection.
+Find out more about our range for the manufacturing industry here.

 Also interesting: PLM, PDM and ERP - on course for integration